juangallostra/xkcd-downloader/README.md

 - ~~Add support for downloading all comics~~
 - ~~Add support for downloading random comic~~
 - Add support for writing explanations into ```.txt``` files
-- Improve command line explanation format
+- Improve explanation format when printed in terminal